 Rutgers University, New Brunswick, NJ.
-Toward the costs of a documentary film on women state legislators (also funded from Special Interests and Explorations for a total of \$100,000).
+Toward the costs of a documentary film on women state legislators (also funded from Special Interests and Explorations for a total of \$100,000). \$50.000

 Walker Art Center, Minneapolis, MN.
-For research and development of "Alive From Off Center," a series on national broadcast of artists' video and the performing arts.

-ETV Endowment of South Carolina, Spartanburg, SC.
+For research and development of "Alive From Off Center," a series on national broadcast of artists' video and the performing arts. \$50,000 ETV Endowment of South Carolina, Spartanburg, SC.
 Toward the costs of its International TV Revue. \$45,000

 Hudson River Film and Video, Garrison, NY.
-To research funding sources and develop presentation materials for its new project "Henry Hudson's River-Part II."

-Performing Artists Nucleus (Guadalupe Cultural Arts Center), San Antonio, TX.
-For administrative costs associated with the San \$10,000 Antonio Cine Festival.
+To research funding sources and develop presentation materials for its new project "Henry Hudson's River-Part II." \$10,000 Performing Artists Nucleus (Guadalupe Cultural Arts Center), San Antonio, TX.
+For administrative costs associated with the San Antonio Cine Festival. \$10,000

 Learning in Focus, New York City.
-To develop a series of featurelength films for television and to incorporate training opportunities for \$250,000 vounger artists at the film sites.
+To develop a series of feature films for television and to incorporate training opportunities for younger artists at the film sites. \$250,000

 KTCA, St. Paul, MN.
-For "Alive From Off Center," a series on national broadcast of artists' video and the performing arts.

-Civil Rights Project, Boston.
-For a documentary film on the history of the civil rights movement called "Eyes on the Prize" (joint grant with Equal Opportunity for a total of \$100,000).
+For "Alive From Off Center," a series on national broadcast of artists' video and the performing arts. \$150,000 Civil Rights Project, Boston.
+For a documentary film on the history of the civil rights movement called "Eyes on the Prize" (joint grant with Equal Opportunity for a total of \$100,000). \$50,000

 WNET/Thirteen, New York City.
-Toward program acquisition for "Channel Crossings," a television series of dramas and documentaries produced abroad and toward the costs of developing a consor-\$50,000 tium of presentors of such work on American television.

-Educational Broadcasting Corporation, New York City.
-Toward the costs of "Bye, Bye Kipling," a satellite broadcast project in New York, Tokyo, and Seoul, Korea.
-The Press & the Public Project, New York City.
-Toward the costs of developing a one-hour documentary for PBS to be shown in the fall of 1986, titled Africa: The Untold Story. \$50,000 Downtown Community Television Center.
-New York City.
-For stabilization of its activities through the acquisition of a permanent WNYC/TV, New York City.
-Toward the costs of "Windows on the vision" series of experimental works by video artists. \$25,000 WGBH Educational Foundation, Boston.
-Toward the costs of the
+Toward program acquisition for "Channel Crossings," a television series of dramas and documentaries produced abroad and toward the costs of developing a consortium of presenters of such work on American television. \$50,000 Educational Broadcasting Corporation, New York City.
+Toward the costs of "Bye, Bye Kipling," a satellite broadcast project in New York, Tokyo, and Seoul, Korea. \$50,000 The Press & the Public Project, New York City.
+Toward the costs of developing a one-hour documentary for PBS to be shown in the fall of1986, titled Africa: The Untold Story. \$50,000

+Downtown Community Television Center, New York City.
+For stabilization of its activities through the acquisition of a permanent facility. \$50,000

-World," a series of foreign television programming presented to U.S. \$40,000 viewers WNET/Thirteen, New York City.
-Toward the costs of the "New Tele-
+WNYC/TV, New York City.
+Toward the costs of "Windows on the World," a series of foreign television programming presented to U.S. viewers. \$40,000

-"New Television" series of experimental works by video artists.
-ETV Endowment of South Carolina, Spartanburg, SC.
-In support of
+WNET/Thirteen, New York City.
+Toward the costs of the "New Television' series of experimental works by video artists. \$25,000